gowestyang/grandma-stock-valuation/README.md

 It allocates larger proportion to more under-valued instruments, with several configurations:
 * Sensitivity to over/under valuation
 * Compensation to the number of instruments
+* Option to include cash as part of the portfolio, in order to realize profit

 <br>